AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `note INDEX [note]`

 * Edits the foodplace at the specified `INDEX`.
 The index refers to the index number shown in the displayed foodplace list.
 The index **must be a positive integer** 1, 2, 3, …​
-* You can remove the foodplace’s notes by typing not specifying any notes after `INDEX`.
+* You can remove the foodplace’s notes by not specifying any notes after `INDEX`.
 * Note have a maximum character limit of 100.
 * Note only allows ASCII-printable characters.
 You may refer to [here](http://facweb.cs.depaul.edu/sjost/it212/documents/ascii-pr.htm) for the characters that are accepted.